 Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree a.
 I really enjoy my present teaching job 1 2 3 4 5 b.
 I am certain I am making a difference in the lives of the children I teach 1 2 3 4 5 C. If I could start over, I would choose teaching again as my career 1 2 3 4 5

-26. How likely are you to continue working here through the next year?
-Would you say . . .
-(CIRCLE ONE RESPONSE)
+26. How likely are you to continue working at this school through the next year?
+(Circle one response.)

 Very likely 1

 Somewhat likely

-Somewhat unlikely
+Somewhat unlikely 3

 Very unlikely 4